Peter Graves: Career

 AirTran Airways featured Graves in a series of web-only "Internetiquette" videos in 2009 in which Graves appeared in a pilot's uniform and references classic Airplane! lines.
 The videos were part of an AirTran Airways campaign to promote their in-flight wireless internet access.

 In the summer of 2009, Graves signed on as a spokesman for reverse mortgage lender American Advisors Group.
 Graves' final project was narrating the computer game epic Darkstar: The Interactive Movie, released November 5, 2010.

 Personal life

-Graves was a devout Methodist of immigrant German Lutheran descent.
+Graves was a devout Christian of immigrant German Lutheran descent.
 He was married to Joan Endress Graves for 60 years from 1950 until his death.

 On March 6, 1984, Graves was hospitalized at Tahoe Forest Hospital for a fractured jaw among other injuries sustained from a fall on an icy Lake Tahoe road the previous weekend.
 He received 100 stitches to his lower lip during his stay.

 Graves and his wife Joan had three daughters: Amanda, Kelly, and Claudia.